Michael0x2a/curated-programming-resources/resources.md

 Note: Similar to C, C++ can be a finicky and difficult-to-teach language.
 Although the online courses and books are a good starting point and can take you a long way, the general consensus is that the best way to learn is through reading an actual book.

+As with C, I would strongly recommend picking a book on [StackOverflow's C++ Book Guide and List][cpp-so-definitive].

 - Online courses:
     - MIT Open Courseware has a few:
         - [Introduction to C++][cpp-mit-intro]